 At this point in history, anarchism is practically the only value system without a genocide on its record.
-As obedience and competition produce diminishing returns, many people are looking for
+As obedience and competition produce diminishing returns, many people are looking for another way to understand the world and express

 A society without government might work on a small scale, but we live in a globalized world with a population of billions.